 It has long been realized that the ultimate tuning system is the phase-locked loop.
 However, it has not successfully penetrated the consumer market, until recently, due to its stringent requirements - large complex logic, ability to perform at high frequencies, system partitioning, and specific system configuration.
 Simple PLL TV tuning systems accurately tuned to the FCC channel assignments; however, local problems such as antenna mismatch, IF misalignment, cable TV problems, etc., were often present and required fine tuning or, more accurately, detuning of the PLL system.
-Therefore, it was imperative to add the fine-tuning system.
+Therefore, it was imperative to add the fine-tuning capability, inherent in the old turret tuners, to the PLL TV tuning system.
 This complicated the system and also required some kind of non-volatile memory for storing the fine-tuning information for each channel.